mockative/mockative/README.md

 > [!IMPORTANT]
 > Call for new maintainers!
 >
-> I am giving up working on Mockative.
+> I am withdrawing from working on Mockative.
 See https://github.com/mockative/mockative/issues/129 if you would like to take over the project.

 Mocking for Kotlin/Native and Kotlin Multiplatform using the Kotlin Symbol Processing API ([KSP]).
 Notable features include: